numberoverzero/bloop/docs/user/conditions.rst

 This demonstrates :ref:`Rule 2.1 <atomic-rules>`.

-``Engine.load`` will return all columns for an object; if a column's value is missing, it hasn't been set.
+:func:`Engine.load <bloop.engine.Engine.load>` will return all columns for an object; if a column's value is missing, it hasn't been set.
 An atomic save or delete would expect those missing columns to still not have values.

 First, save an object and then load it into a new instance: